BethGriggs/nodejs-in-the-cloud/README.md

 You now have an Express.js application deployed at scaling using Docker and Kubernetes, with automatic restart and full metrics based monitoring enabled!

 ## Part 2: Building Cloud-Native Apps with Appsody

 ### Introduction to Appsody

 Appsody is designed to help you develop containerized applications for the cloud.

-If you're a software developer, our aim is to greatly improve your developer experience by removing the burden of managing the full software development stack.
+If you're a software developer, Appsody's aim is to greatly improve developer experience by removing the burden of managing the full software development stack.
 With Appsody, you can build applications for the cloud that are ready to be deployed to Kubernetes without being an expert on the underlying container technology.
 You can simply focus on the important stuff - developing application code!

 If you're responsible for defining standards for application runtime environments such as software levels, Appsody allows you to control the stacks that your developers use.
 You can define a set of technologies that are configurable, reusable, and already infused with cloud native capabilities.
 You get to implement and maintain your standards, ensuring consistency and reliability.